WLAN-Pi/wlanpi-documentation/docs/faq.md

 # FAQ

+## I hear the NEO2 is no longer available - when will replacement hardware be available?

+The original WLAN Pi platform was the [NEO2 SBC][Friendlyarm]{target=_blank} which was available from the FriendlyArm company in China.
+However, due to a lack of availability of some components for the board, they ceased production of the NEO2 board.
+The WLAN Pi itself was a kit that comprised the NEO2 board, an OLED display board and a metal case.

 ## Where can I get hold of a WLAN Pi kit?

 Please check out our [suppliers page][suppliers] for the latest information on WLAN Pi hardware availability.